WestGrid/ubcSummerSchool2018/1-program.md

 **Kamil:**
 - room booking: 2017 Pharmacy rooms not available, still looking

-## Next face-to-face Apr-03 @2pm

-- fitting Dmitri into the program
-- the big room can fit only 100 people
-- Cedar reservations: how many nodes?
-GPU nodes? figure out the grid for the week
-- guest accounts
-- recording / broadcasting

 ## What we would like to do differently this year